SigmaVX/Agile-Flow/README.md

 # Nuggets
-Accelerate your learning with Agile and a team approach.
+Accelerate your learning of new tech with a community that lets you get to the heart of burning tech questions.
+Stop wasting time searching and get to the core of things in less than 15 minutes.